abdulhasibn/odin-recipes/README.md

 # odin-recipes
-In this project, I will be demonstrating the basics of HTMl.
+In this project, I will be demonstrating the basics of HTML.
 Things like Elements, Tags, links, Images and etc.
 I will implement the the theoritical information gathered through this lesson, by which I will be able to horn my skills of setting up the basic layout of a webpage.